MySQL to SQL Server Tutorial

 On this wizard screen you can manage the list of MySQL tables to convert.
 In the left part of the screen you can see "Available tables" list box.
 It contains all available tables of the source database except those that you have selected already.
 On the right you can see "Selected tables" list box.
 To add new MySQL table for converting into Microsoft SQL format you should select it in "Available tables" list box and click "Add" button (or double-click the selected item).
 Also you can use "Add all" button to insert all available MySQL tables.
 To remove an item from "Selected tables" list you should select it and click "Remove" button.
 You can use "Remove all" button to remove all items from "Selected tables" list box.

-Push "Add Query" button to add SELECT-query filtering data that will be migrated to Microsoft SQL server.
+Push "Add Query" button to add SELECT-query filtering data that will be migrated to SQL Server.
 See Using Queries article for the further information.

 To edit selected table or query double click the corresponding item in "Selected tables" list box.
 If it is a table, dialog box appears to edit table attributes and to define custom type mapping.
 See this article for the further information.
 If selected item is a query, you will see dialog box to edit SQL-statement of the query.